 This protects your organization in ways other models cannot.
 It stops malware from entering your network.
 It gives remote workers more protection without affecting productivity.
 It simplifies the management of security operations centers with enhanced automation, and it extends visibility into potential threats to improve proactive remediation and response.

-Whether your organization is already deploying Zero Trust or the term is completely new to you, it is important to understand just what Zero Trust is all about and how it can protect your organization and how to implement it most effectively.
+Whether your organization is already deploying Zero Trust or the term is completely new to you, it is important to understand just what ZT is all about and how it can protect your organization and how to implement it most effectively.

 The Zero Trust Journey